FAQ

 • Why do you focus on changemakers?

 OPOV works with people who are trying to offer something better, whether that’s a smarter policy, a more sustainable approach, or a better product.
-We’re not here to make the same old ideas money.
+We’re not here to make the same old ideas more money.
 We’re here to help transformative efforts break through.

-• What is Cultural Urbanism?
+• What is Systemic Design?